 It was not until the 1970s that Congress took an interest in water quality issues as keen as its historical interest in water quantity issues.
 A new environmental consciousness embodied itself in the chapters of a half-dozen new water laws passed in that busy decade.
 Congress first passed amendments to the existing federal Water Pollution Control Act in 1972.
 They were followed by the Safe Drinking Water Act of 1974, the Water Resources Act in 1974, the Resource Conservation and Recovery Act of 1976, a Clean Water Act in 1977, and the Comprehensive Environmental Response, Compensation and Liability Act of 1980.

 There had always been a certain philosophical necessity in the federal role in water policy.
-Water by its nature is a form of interstate commerce.
-Like many arranged marriages, the union of state and federal bureaucracies—each with the same general aims but differing in legal responsibilities, resources, history and clientele—has been more a matter of convenience than love.
+Water by its nature moves across borders like interstate commerce.
+Like many arranged marriages, the union of state and federal bureaucracies—each with the same general aims but differing in legal responsibilities, resources, history, and clientele—has been more a matter of convenience than love.
 The federal half came with a generous dowry, however.
 Traditional water projects tend by their nature to be expensive, and only Washington had the money to undertake so many of them.
 A flood of loans and grants gushed from Washington to the states in the 1970s, and not just for dams and levees and sewage treatment plants.
-Federal money largely built an extensive new bureaucracy to manage it, with grants for planning, enforcement and research.
+Federal money largely built an extensive new bureaucracy to manage it, with grants for planning, enforcement, and research.

 The IEPA admits in its current water pollution control plan that "the realization of this work plan is heavily dependent on federal resources."
 The same could also be said by most of the state's water agencies.
 Such dependency has its risks, however.
 When Ronald Reagan pledged to restore to the states responsibility for running federal programs, the states applauded.
 They have been less enthusiastic about accepting the responsibility for paying for them.
 The Reagan administration's budget cuts were an inevitable result of his "new federalism."
 "New Federalism" has been variously defined, usually according to the temper of the nation's governors and mayors.
 Some programs would be cut altogether; others maintained but with funding responsibilities shifted to the states.
 According to one recent version, for example, responsibility for a total of $2.9 billion in money for water and sewer grants and loans would be shifted from Washington.